Signalspielplatz/Chaospager-Infos/README.md

 All official information about the Chaospager developed by Signalspielplatz

+> ❗️Impotant: The project is in active development and specifications may chage without updating this page.
+All information are preliminary.

 All about the hardware can be found [HERE](/Hardware.md)

 # Blogpost from C3 Blog